IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 below.
 The multiplication of ref_wnd with REF_WND_OVERHEAD and rel_framesize_high has the effect that bytes in flight is 'around' the ref_wnd rather than limited by the ref_wnd when the link is congested.
-The implementation allows the RTP queue to be small even when the frame sizes vary and thus increased e2e delay can be avoided.
+The implementation allows the data unit queue to be small even when the frame sizes vary and thus increased e2e delay can be avoided.

 ~~~